theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-table-parameters.md

 ### Prerequisites

+The SAP connection assigned to a transaction service must use an SAP dialog user with enough access rights to edit sales orders.

 {: .box-note }
 **Note:**
 Make sure the transaction service uses an SAP dialog user with sufficient access rights to edit sales orders for the assigned SAP connection.